Configuring Services

 pvnctl configs apply path/to/my-service.pvn.yaml

-Once applied, the service will be configured but not deployed.
-You can see it by going to my-demo-organization.runprodvana.com -> Applications -> your app -> your service.
+Once applied, the Service will be configured but not deployed.
+You can see it by going to my-demo-organization.runprodvana.com -> Applications -> your Application -> your Service.

-To deploy the service from the service UI, click "deploy" and follow the on-screen instructions.
+To deploy the Service from the Service UI, click "create release" and follow the on-screen instructions.

 Parametrizing from UI